 - Fold3 - Military records.
 Fold3 has significant collections covering the American Revolutionary War, the War of 1812, American Civil War, World War I, World War II, the Vietnam War, and other aspects of military organizations and conflicts.

 - Heritage Quest -Genealogical and historical sources for more than 60 countries including Africa, Asia, India, Central, and South America, as well as the United States and Europe with coverage dating back as early as the 1700s.

 - MyHeritage Library Edition - World-wide historical and public records, family tree profiles, US Federal Census (1790-1940), and much more.

 - News-Gazette - Full-text articles of local news, June 1997 to October 13, 2019.

 - Newspapers.com - World Edition (by Ancestry) - The largest online newspaper archive.
 12,100+ newspapers from the 1700s–2000s.
-Millions of additional pages added every month.
+Millions of additional pages are added every month.

 African American Gateway - A growing resource for African American research compiled by Allen County Public Library of Fort Wayne, Indiana

 Archives Grid - Catalog that includes over four million records describing personal papers, family histories, and more from over 1,000 archival institutions including the Champaign County Historical Archives

 Champaign County History Online - Since 1972, the Champaign County History Museum has collected artifacts, documents, books, and photographs related to local history.
 This portal enables us to open our permanent collection to the public and make the collection available for research and education.